AntonioND/gbt-player/README.md

 How to compile examples
 -----------------------

--RGBDS: Put rgbasm, rgbfix and rgblink in the source folder and double clic the bat file.
+- RGBDS: Put rgbasm, rgbfix and rgblink in the source folder and double clic the bat file.
 Compiled binary included.

--GBDK: Open the bat file, change it to set the correct path to your lcc binary and double clic the bat.
+- GBDK: Open the bat file, change it to set the correct path to your lcc binary and double clic the bat.

 Notes
 -----